kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

   - Opened File Explorer
   - Right-clicked → Map Network Drive → Entered network path
 - Email sent to the user to confirm access was restored and the user was satisfied.
-- Updated my ticket note.
+- Updated my ticket note

+## Outlook Crashes on Launch

 - User reports: "Outlook crashes when I open it, but the web version works fine."
 - Reached out for support, asked the user to connect to their workstation to find the root cause.